 - Loss of appetite

-Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the onset of symptoms.
-He will palpate the abdomen and may find a full bladder or hard and full colon (if constipated).
+The veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the onset of symptoms.
+Abdominal palpation may reveal a full bladder or hard and full colon (if constipated).

-- Urinalysis – May reveal bacteria, urinary crystals, red blood cells, or white blood cells.
+- Urinalysis – A test of the cat’s urine which may reveal bacteria, urinary crystals, red blood cells, or white blood cells.

 - Complete blood count and biochemical profile – To evaluate blood cell count and how the kidneys and liver are functioning.